hackingclimate/iden3-docs/source/technology/merkle_tree.rst

 2. Makes it easy to prove that some data exists (**proof of membership**)
 3. Allows us to check that data hasn't been altered (**tamper resistance**)

-It turns out that Merkle trees satisfy these three properties.
+Merkle trees satisfy these three properties.

 Specification
 ###########